pwittchen/ReactiveSensors/README.md

 ### Checking whether sensor exists

-It's good to check whether sensor exists before we start observing it.
+We should check whether device has concrete sensor before we start observing it.
 We can do it in the following way

 ```java
 if (reactiveSensors.hasSensor(SENSOR_TYPE)) {